lsst-sqre/ick-deployment/README.md

 cd ..
 ```

 Finally create the TLS certs secret.
-This requires the wildcard certs made by SQuaRE are sahred through the `lsst-certs.git` repo.
+This requires the wildcard certs made by SQuaRE, and shared through the `lsst-certs.git` repo.

 ```
 make tls-certs